Skip to content

 • by

-In December 2006, french writer Fabrice Sapolsky (creator of Comix Box Magazine) pitched the idea of a 1930s pulp version of Spider-Man to David Hine.
-This led to Marvel Noir, a Marvel Comics alternative continuity combining elements of film noir and pulp fiction with the Marvel Universe.
-The Marvel Noir line was launched with Spider-Man: Noir #1 and X-Men Noir #1, in February 2009.
-For Spidey, Carmine Di Giandomenico drew the first stories and Marko Djurdjevic his cool costume.
+In December 2006, Fabrice Sapolsky, the French writer and creator of Comix Box Magazine, pitched the idea of a 1930s pulp version of Spider-Man to David Hine.
+This resulted in Marvel Noir, an alternative Marvel Comics continuity that combines elements of film noir and pulp fiction with the Marvel Universe.
+The Marvel Noir line was launched in February 2009 with Spider-Man: Noir #1 and X-Men: Noir #1.
+Carmine Di Giandomenico drew the first Spidey stories, and Marko Djurdjevic designed his cool costume.

-Earth-90214, sometimes also called Earth-Noir, is a hard-boiled world.
-Spider-Man’s story begins in the 30s, during the Great Depression when New York is dealing with some economical issues and most of the people do not have jobs.
-Norman Osborn mostly rules the city, with Vulture, Kraven, and the Enforcers as members of his crew.
-Peter Parker has been raised by his paternal aunt and uncle, activists May and Ben Parker, and gained arachnid powers after being bitten by a supernatural spider.
-If you’re a fan of Batman, this Spider-Man is the closest version there is of the character in the Spider-Versehis alias is The Spider-Man, for a good reason.
+Earth-90214, also known as Earth-Noir, is a hard-boiled world.
+Spider-Man’s story begins in the 1930s during the Great Depression, when New York is dealing with economic issues and unemployment is rife.
+Norman Osborn rules the city with an iron fist, aided by Vulture, Kraven and the Enforcers.
+Peter Parker was raised by his aunt and uncle, the activists May and Ben Parker, and gained arachnid powers after being bitten by a supernatural spider.
+If you’re a fan of Batman, this Spider-Man is the closest version of the character in the Spider-Verse.
+His alias is The Spider-Man for good reason.

-Spider-Man Noir became quickly a popular character, earning a sequel, but also appearing as a playable character in the 2010 video game Spider-Man: Shattered Dimensions — a year after his first comic appearance.
-Despite existing for less than 15 years, Spider-Man has featured already in a few crossover stories and quite a number of video games, but also in television and film (like in Spider-Man: Into the Spider-Verse).
-No doubt, Spider-Man Noir is photogenic!
+Spider-Man Noir quickly became a popular character, earning a sequel and appearing as a playable character in the 2010 video game Spider-Man: Shattered Dimensions — just one year after his first comic appearance.
+After around 20 years of existence, Spider-Man has already featured in several crossover stories, as well as video games, TV programmes and films, such as Sony’s animated film Spider-Man: Into the Spider-Verse, voiced by Nicolas Cage.
+Cage will also portray the character in the upcoming Spider-Man Noir television series (this version being Ben Reilly).

 Read More »Spider-Man Noir Reading Order (member of the Spider-Verse)